CARE’s Story

 Providers are typically forced to choose between the higher salary afforded by private practices, or choose to work for a mental health center that provides a strong sense of community, a rich culture and solid support system – though it probably isn’t able to pay as much.

-Dr. Andrea Hutchinson and John Hutchinson, MBA, the co-founders of CARE Counseling, are looking to change all that.
+Dr. Andrea Hutchinson and John Hutchinson, MBA, the co-founders of CARE Counseling, set out years ago to change all that.

 CARE Counseling Cares for Twin Cities Community Members – And Their Team, Too…